ysokol/sapui5_hybrid_app/readme.txt

 Intention of this project is to check capabilities of SAP Hybrid Application Toolkit (HAT).

-So far project is in very beginning.
+So far project is in a very beginning.

 Features:
 - Sign-on with fingureprint or pass-key on Mobile device